suyash612/data-science-portfolio/Pyspark-Clustering/README.md

 # Basic Clustering using PySpark ML Pipeline
 ## Overview
-I have implemented a simple Clustering solution using the pyspark machine learning pipeline component.
+I have implemented a simple Clustering solution using the pyspark machine learning library spark.ml

 ## Dataset
 Online Retail Data Set from kaggle was used from UCI ML repository.
 This is a transactional data set which contains all the transactions occurring between 01/12/2010 and 09/12/2011 for a UK-based and registered non-store online retail